kanjieater/SubPlz/readme.md

 2. Put the script in place: `./<name>/script.txt`.
 Everything in this file will show up in your subtitles.
 So it's important you trim out excess (table of contents, character bios that aren't in the audiobook etc)
 3. You need _both_ the audiobook as a full m4b (technically other formats would work), AND the split parts.
 As long as you have one, you can easily get the other.
 You could technically only use the full single file, but you will most-likely run out of ram for longer works.
 See [Whisper ~13GB Memory Usage Issue for 19hr Audiobook](https://github.com/jianfch/stable-ts/issues/79).
 By using small splits, we can have more confidence the Speech To Text analysis won't get killed by an Out Of Memory error.
 4. Split files should be `./<name>/<name>_splitted/`.If you have the full audiobook as a m4b, you can split it into chapters using `./split.sh "<full folder path>"`. eg `./split.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`
 5. Single media file should be in `./<name>/<name>.m4b`.
-If you have the split audiobook as m4b,mp3, or mp4's you can run `./combine.sh "<full folder path>"`, eg `./combine.sh "/mnt/d/Editing/Audiobooks/ｍｅｄｉｕｍ霊媒探偵城塚翡翠"`
+If you have the split audiobook as m4b,mp3, or mp4's you can run `./merge.sh "<full folder path>"`, eg `./merge.sh "/mnt/d/Editing/Audiobooks/ｍｅｄｉｕｍ霊媒探偵城塚翡翠"`
 6. If you have the `script.txt` and `./<name>/<name>_splitted/`, you can now run the GPU intense, time intense, and occasionally CPU intense script part. `./run.sh "<full folder path>"` eg `./run.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`.
 This runs each split file individually to get a word level transcript.
 It then creates a sub format that can be matched to the `script.txt`.
-Each word level subtitle is combined into a phrase level, and your result should be a `<name>.srt` file that can be watched with `mpv`, showing audio in time with the full book as a subtitle.
+Each word level subtitle is merged into a phrase level, and your result should be a `<name>.srt` file that can be watched with `mpv`, showing audio in time with the full book as a subtitle.
 From there use a texthooker and enjoy.

 # Split m4b by chapter
 `./split.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`